sourcecode347/MantleOfSaturn/README.md

 This Remote Administration Tool uses POST & READ Method and not require to open ports.

-I Build a Realistic Graphical Design for PHP Server like a virual web based os system.
+I Build a Realistic Graphical Design for PHP Server like a virtual web based os system.

 Included a Betcalculator application as bonus and example for more application in this PHP Server.